magenta/magenta/magenta/tools/pip/README.md

 Our pip package also includes several executable scripts (e.g., `convert_midi_dir_to_note_sequences`).
-These are just python files that pip create executable wrappers around.
+These are just python files that pip create executable wrappers around and installs to the python binary path.
+After installation, users will have the script installed in their path.
 To add a new script to the distribution, follow these steps:

 First, add the script as a data dependency to the `//magenta/tools/pip:build_pip_package` target.
 You will likely also need to modify the visibility of the script's target so the pip builder can see it by adding this line to the script's target:

 ```
 visibility = ["//magenta/tools/pip:__subpackages__"],
 ```